-Welcome to the last installment in this weeks homeschooling series!
+Welcome to the last installment in this weeks homeschooling series where I answer the rest of your homeschooling questions!
 So far we’ve covered:

 - How to Start Homeschooling Your Elementary Student